LUC-Design-for-the-Web/web-dev-lab3/README.md

 # Directions

 Listed below is an image of the completed interface for MPLS Dog Boarding website.
 Complete the 12 steps below to achieve the desired design and layout of MPLS Dog boarding homepage.
-This lab will focus on CSS Layout Methodologies and will include color, graphics and typography concepts we covered in class.
+This lab will focus on CSS Layout Methodologies and will include color, graphics and typography concepts.

 ![alt text](https://instructorc.github.io/site/home/images/lab_three_interface.png)

-Listed below are the  requirements you will need to complete for your individual project.
-Your project folder will need to  implement a hierarchical folder structure along with coded html documents containing the layout(s) of your site.
+Listed below are the  requirements you will need to complete for this lab.

 ## Steps:

-1. Download and unzip the "lab3" project folder
+1. Using git, connect to the remote repository and pull down the contents of repository to your computer. **Hint: Make sure create a folder and initialize git before connecting to repository and pulling contents down**
 2. Open the project folder in your text editor and comment your name at the top the home.html page.
 3. Include the required meta tags discussed in class within the head of your site.
 The content attributes for each meta tag should be adjusted to reflect site content.
 4. **Implement CSS Grid:** Create a style rule that targets the ```<div id=”container”>``` and add properties that will accomplish the below